Many US states offer resources to companies to assist with SBIR/STTR proposal preparation and/or to supplement SBIR/STTR

 Nebraska: Phase 0 grants will reimburse qualified applicants, up to $5,000 per project, for costs incurred in preparing and submitting a federal Phase I proposal to a solicitation from a federal agency.
 Reimbursable costs include: proposal preparation consulting fees paid to others; typing/word processing services; project related supplies and postage; database search fees for project-related literature search; rental space and/or equipment directly related to the preparation of the federal proposal; and salaries of individuals who were directly involved in preparation of the Phase I proposal.
 Phase I and II matching grants will match federal SBIR/STTR awards and will not exceed $100,000 or 65% of the federal SBIR/STTR grant, whichever is less.

 New Hampshire: The New Hampshire Innovation Research Center (NHIRC) awards $500,000 annually to increase collaboration, technology development and innovation between New Hampshire businesses and universities.
 Businesses match their project awards to fund research, which often leads to new products and processes.
-Funding for each project is awarded to the partnering academic institution.
+Funding for each project is awarded to the partnering academic institution, with $20,000 – $125,000 per grant contributed by the NHIRC.
+There is a 1:1: match requirement from the applying company, this can be either in cash or in-kind.

-North Carolina: The Phase I Matching Funds Program is designed to award matching funds to North Carolina businesses who have been awarded a SBIR or STTR Phase I award.
+North Carolina: The Phase I Matching Funds Program is designed to award matching funds to North Carolina businesses who have been awarded an SBIR or STTR Phase I award.
+The maximum matching amount is up to 100% of the Federal Phase I SBIR/STTR award, not to exceed $100,000.

 North Dakota: Research ND provides matching funds for the development and commercialization of products and processes through industry/research university collaborative projects.
 Up to $300,000 in matching is available for qualifying projects.